DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Fixed: The Layout Selector would show non-existing mod combos for, e.g., ANS if there was a KbdType like ANS-Orth present
+	- Fixed: Capitalized sequences didn't compose if followed by a lowercase version in the table.
+Example: `LJ Lj lj → Ǉ ǉ ǉ`; `ǈ` didn't happen.
 	- Added homing-nubbed help image ModState overlays.
 For now, there's a "GreenBlob" set for non-Wide and Wide homing, some with FShui colors.
 		- Usage: In layout.ini, change the `img_shftDir = Files\ImgModStates\GrnBlob` setting by appending `-HomeNubs[Wide][-FShui]`.